Cosmological free-free emission from dark matter halos in the $\Lambda$CDM model: free-free emission rate from an individual halo

-Ref.~\cite{2020arXiv200714720I} has investigated the concentration parameter~$c_s$ by performing N-body simulations from the high redshift to the present.
+Reference~\cite{2020arXiv200714720I} has investigated the concentration parameter~$c_s$ by performing N-body simulations from the high redshift to the present.
 Based on the simulation results, they provide the analytic fitting formulae of $c_s$ for the DM halos with mass $M_\m{halo}\gtrsim 10^9 ~M_\odot$ in the redshift range of $0< z < 14$.
 In this paper, we employ their result for the concentration parameter $c_s$.
 We confirmed that $c_s$ is less than $c_s<25$ for the DM halo mass range and the redshifts investigated in this paper.
-Therefore, the fitting formulae of Eqs.~\eqref{eq: def_eta0} and \eqref{eq: def_gamma} are valid throughout the paper.
+Therefore, the fitting formulae of Eqs.~\eqref{eq: def_eta0} and \eqref{eq: def_gamma} must be valid throughout the paper.

-\if0 This relation is based on the analytic form originated from Ref.~\cite{2019ApJ...871..168D}.
-In this work, we employ this mass-concentration parameter.
-As you can see Fig.10 in Ref.~\cite{2020arXiv200714720I}, the value of the concentration parameter corresponding to the halo mass and redshift range considered here is less than $c_s<25$.
-Therefore, we will use Eqs.~\eqref{eq: def_eta0} and ~\eqref{eq: def_gamma} in this work. \KA{NTC: In this model, the concentration parameter depends on the spectral index, $n_s$, of the primordial curvature power spectrum.
-We will see the dependency in Sec.~\KA{}}